GerritGeeraerts/markdown-cv/index.md

  	* ML & LLM Ops, Gen AI, Langchain, RAG

 `2019 - Nu` <span style="font-size:1.2em;">**Home projects**</span>
-* #TODO: Combine skills in a single line
-* Crypto bots: Sentiment analysis for optimal trading. [**Python, Django, Docker, Linux, Git, API**]
+* Crypto bots: Sentiment analysis for optimal trading.
 * YouTube caption search: Search within your subscribed content.
-  * [**Python, Django, Docker, Linux, celery, HTML, CSS, Git, Selenium, Rest API**]
 * Gmail unsubscribe finder: Easily locate and manage email subscriptions.
-  * [**Python, Django, Docker, Linux, HTML, CSS, Git, Selenium, Rest API**]
 * Liquidity pool sniper: Detects and invests in new liquidity pools for optimal yields.
-  * [**Python, Django, Docker, Linux, HTML, CSS, Git, Selenium, Rest API**]
 * Custom keyboard: Typewriters where invented in the 1800's where the mechanics played a key role on how it was designed.
 A lot of where projected on to keyboard as we know today.
 But they are anything but modern.
 So I soldered my own modern design keyboard based on the QMK Firmware.
+* Skills: Python, Django, Docker, Linux, Git, Rest API, HTML, CSS, Selenium, Celery, Redis

 `2024` <span style="font-size:1.2em;">**System Engineer (Volunteer)**</span>
 * I volunteered at Viso Cor Mariae school for three months when they had no IT support.
 I analyzed their IT infrastructure, created a roadmap, and implemented solutions.
 Together, we searched for a new IT Professional and worked together to ensure a smooth transition.